Interbrand “Best Japan Brands 2023”

 2. Role of Brand: Derive the brand’s contribution to profits

 Next, to derive the brand’s contribution to future economic profits as calculated in the analysis of financial performance, we analyze the brand’s influence on customer purchasing decisions.
 In evaluating the role that a brand plays in consumer purchasing trends, we set benchmarks by industry that draw on our database of over 10,000 brand value evaluations accumulated over the past 20 years.
 Based on these industry benchmarks, we perform a proprietary analysis to derive a Brand Contribution Score.

 3. Brand Strength: Evaluate the brand’s contribution to future earnings

-Brand strength analysis measures a brand’s power to inspire what the client needs to sustain future earnings—market loyalty, repeat purchases by consumers, and lock in—and discounts brand earnings to derive a present value.
+Brand strength analysis measures a brand’s power to inspire what the client needs to sustain future earnings—market loyalty, repeat purchases by consumers, and customer lock-in —and discounts brand earnings to derive a present value.
 Our evaluation offers a systematic means of determining a brand’s risk based on 10 factors key to brand vitality, and is represented on a scale of 0 to 100, with 100 being a perfect brand.
 Brands within the same industry are compared based on these factors, and the top brands are then compared to global brands in other industries.